ItsDivyansh9/ItsDivyansh9/README.md

 - 👋 Hi, I’m @ItsDivyansh9
-- 👀 I’m interested in coding cool Discord Bots
+- 👀 I’m interested in playing Minecraft
-- 🌱 I’m currently learning Node.js
+- 🌱 I’m currently learning Python
-- 📫 I am very active on Discord, My ID: ItsDivyansh#5099
+- 📫 I am very active on Discord, My ID: Impossible#5099

 <!---
 ItsDivyansh9/ItsDivyansh9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.